 The assessment of the monitoring network for this Update has been coordinated with the development of the CV-SNMP Development Workplan, which includes a Groundwater Monitoring Program Workplan (West Yost, 2020).
 The CV-SNMP Groundwater Monitoring Program Workplan describes the physical setting of the groundwater basin as context for the monitoring network, presents an initial sampling network, identifies existing spatial and vertical gaps in the monitoring network, and describes how the gaps will be filled and how the monitoring program will be implemented.
 Specific wells are identified for groundwater sampling, including 83 wells representing the shallow aquifer system, 98 wells for the deep aquifer system, and 6 wells for the perched aquifer system.
-The SNMP Groundwater Monitoring Program Workplan also identified 23 gaps in the monitoring network and provides justification for filling these gaps.
-Reasons for inclusion in the SNMP monitoring program include spatial gaps and the need for tracking potential sources such as subsurface inflows, WWTP discharges, septic tank areas, agricultural and landscaping/golf course areas.
+The SNMP Groundwater Monitoring Program Workplan also identified 23 gaps in the monitoring program include spatial gaps and the need for tracking potential sources such as subsurface inflows, WWTP discharges, septic tank areas, agricultural and landscaping/golf course areas.